Colorado Pork Green Chili

-There are so many debates when it comes to green chili even down to the spelling of the word.
-Colorado green chili recipes often uses tomatoes which give it a red/orange hue while New Mexico green chili involves both green and red.
+There are many debates when it comes to green chili even down to the spelling of the word.
+Colorado pork green chili recipes often uses tomatoes which give it a redish orange hue while New Mexico green chili involves both green and red.
 They’ll mix both red and green chili together for the famous “Christmas” style.
 If that’s an option, you should always opt for that.
-Colorado green chilis come from Southern Colorado (the area close to where my mom’s side is from) and New Mexico green chilis come from the Hatch Valley.
+Colorado green chilis come from the area close to Pueblo in southern Colorado.
+And, New Mexico green chilis come from the Hatch Valley.
 Hence, the name Hatch green chilis.

-Both have a kick and both are delicious.
-Since California doesn’t have the dry climate that produces these spicy chilis, a bit of revising is in order to kick up the heat.
-There is not a debate however about how to eat green chili.
-You can simply pour it in a bowl with a tortilla and eat it as stew, top your eggs and potatoes with it in the morning, put it inside a breakfast burrito and on top, or smother your homemade tamales with it.
-There’s even a Japanese way, top your bowl of hot rice with it, and pour a dash of shoyu (soy sauce) on top.
+I love to eat pork green chili in a bowl with a piping hot, fresh tortilla and eat it as stew.
+It's also a fabulous breakfast addition, top your eggs and potatoes with it in the morning, put it inside a breakfast burrito and on top, or make breakfast enchiladas.
+There’s even a Japanese way, top your bowl of hot rice with it, and pour a dash of shoyu (soy sauce) on top, optional to include a fried egg.
 Really, Japanese people will pair anything with rice.

-Here’s the recipe I use and love.
-It’s from my Auntie Jodell who is such a great cook.
-She lives in southern Colorado so she’s lucky to be close to an abundance of delicious green chili peppers.
+I'm excited to share a recipe of mine that I've tinkered with over the years and love.
+It’s from my Auntie Jodell who lives in southern Colorado so she’s lucky to be close to an abundance of delicious green chili peppers.
 I still love using her hand-written recipe because it makes me feel like she’s in the kitchen next to me cooking.
 Enjoy!

 Prep Time: 30 minutes, Total Time: 2-4 hours (lots of simmering time is recommended)